Toll Free USA & Canada: 1-800-704-6234

 A beautiful morning train journey across the high plain above Cuzco then down the Urubamba Valley to majestic Machu Picchu.
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven manmade wonders of the world.
 After a guided tour, take time for independent exploration of this magnificent site.
 Return train journey to Cuzco in the evening.

 Return flight to Lima and city tour.
 The city tour lets you explore the wonders of the colonial capital, you visit the famous Plaza de Armas, as well as the impressive Cathedral in the Plaza and the beautiful San Francisco church.
 You also get a chance to take in some beautiful views of the coast at Parque de Amor.
-International flight can depart today anytime after 5pm.
+Private transfer to the international airport.
+Flight can depart today any time after 5pm.

 In the Galapagos, the following is not included:

-This tour includes 3 star hotels.
-We would be happy to give you an upgrade to 4 star or 5 star.
-If you would like to select a specific hotel let us know your preference we can then work it into your custom itinerary.
+This tour includes a combination of 3- and 4-star hotels.
+We would be happy to give you an upgrade to include all 4-star or 5-star accommodations.
+If you would like to select a specific hotel let us know your preference, we can then work it into your custom itinerary.

 If you are travelling alone, a single supplement will be added to your trip price.
 You may choose to share a cabin with one other person of the same gender or if you want your own cabin please ask us for a quote.